AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_flutter.md

 ### Leave a chat room

 All chat room members can call `leaveChatRoom` to leave the specified chat room.
-Once a member leaves the chat room, all the other chat room members receive the `ChatRoomEventListener#onMemberExitedFromChatRoom` callback.
+Once a member leaves the chat room, all the other chat room members receive the `ChatRoomManagerListener#onMemberExitedFromChatRoom` callback.

 <div class=alert note> Unlike chat group owners (who cannot leave their groups), a chat room owner can leave a chat room.
 After re-entering the chat room, this user remains the chat room owner.</div>